epinio/docs/docs/installation/install_epinio.md

     --create-namespace
 ```

-:::caution
+It is also possible to use Traefik instead of Nginx following the official [documentation](https://doc.traefik.io/traefik/getting-started/install-traefik/#use-the-helm-chart).

+<details><summary>Verify external loadbalancer IP assignment</summary>

-Depending on your infrastructure and used Kubernetes offering it is recommended to verify if the service of the just deployed ingress
+Depending on your infrastructure and used Kubernetes offering it is recommended to verify if the service
-controller has at least one `EXTERNAL-IP` address from the external loadbalancer provider (AWS ELB and similar) assigned to it.
+of the just deployed ingress controller has at least one `EXTERNAL-IP` address from the external
+loadbalancer provider (AWS ELB and similar) assigned to it.

 ```bash
 kubectl get svc nginx-ingress-controller --namespace nginx-ingress